 If you are taking advantage of the kids back in school and decluttering their room, here are some tips to help you get your kiddos rooms organized!

 10 Strategies for Organizing Your Child’s Playroom

-4) Toy Selection: Only keep in their room, the toys they play with.
-I’ve found that too many toys available, means more messes then I care to look at.
-If it isn’t something they play with weekly, think about keeping it in a storage closet, playroom, or other area.
+#4 Toy Selection: Only keep the toys they play with in their room.
+I’ve found that too many toys available means more messes than I care to look at.
+If it isn’t something they play with weekly, think about keeping it in a storage closet, playroom, or other areas.